andyboeh/mediola2mqtt/README.md

   * Somfy RTS Blinds
   * Elero Blinds

+If you want another device supported by Mediola to be controllable through this script, create an issue on github.

 ## Installation

 If you run Home Assistant OS (HassOS), you can run it as an addon.
 Simply create